Register and insure a vehicle in Ontario

 To drive a vehicle on the roads, it needs to have:

-- Licence plates must be validated and may require a sticker showing the date of expiry
+- commercial vehicles over 3,000 kg and snow vehicles must have a licence plate sticker showing the date of expiry

 In Ontario, licence plates move with you — the owner, not with the vehicle.
 If you sell or change vehicles, you keep the licence plates and put them on your new vehicle.